3+ years experience in insurance and personal finance editing

 Here are several tips to consider:

 Shop around.
 Take the time to get home insurance quotes from multiple homeowners insurance companies.
-Then, compare average rates, coverage options, coverage limits, and discounts to hone in on the best deal.
+Then, compare average rates, coverage options, coverage limits, and discounts to find the best deal.

 Increase your deductible.
 The higher your deductible is, the lower your premium will be.
 As long as you can afford to pay more out of pocket for any damages that your home sustains, you might want to increase your deductible.[3]